 The middle panel in the Properties dialog box is the Properties list.
 This is the list of currently applied metadata properties for the object that is selected in the Subject list.
 The properties are sorted into their appropriate categories for organization.
 At the top of the Properties list, there are two icons.
-The Plus Sign is for adding new metadata properties to this business table's self concept.
-The X icon is for removing properties from the self concept.
-Note that the remove button is disabled until a property is selected in the Properties list.
+The (add icon) is for adding new metadata properties to this business table's self concept; the (remove icon) is for removing properties from the self concept.
+Note that the remove button is disabled until a property is selected in the Property list.

-There are four ways a property can show up in the Properties list:
+There are four ways a property can show up in the Property List:

 - The property is a default property for the associated business object, and thus cannot be removed.